wangjiawen2013/charton/README.md

 Charton is a powerful plotting library for Rust that provides first-class, native support for Rust [Polars](https://github.com/pola-rs/polars), and offers an API similar to Python's [Altair](https://altair-viz.github.io/), making it easy for users familiar with declarative, instruction-based plotting to migrate.
 It also allows you to leverage existing mature visualization ecosystems, such as Altair and [Matplotlib](https://matplotlib.org/).
 By seamlessly integrating with [evcxr_jupyter](https://github.com/evcxr/evcxr), Charton facilitates the creation of informative and aesthetically pleasing visualizations interactively, making it especially well-suited for exploratory data analysis.

 ## 🌟 Who Charton is For?
-- Data scientists: Generate visualizations directly in Rust after data processing, no need to switch to Python.
+- **Data Scientists:** Generate visualizations directly in Rust after data processing-no more context-switching to Python.
-- Performance-sensitive scenarios: Pure Rust rendering with no external dependencies, ideal for high-performance server-side batch chart generation.
+- **Performance-sensitive scenarios:** Pure Rust rendering with no external dependencies, perfect for server-side batch generation.
-- Jupyter exploratory analysis: Real-time interaction via evcxr for rapid iteration of visualization logic.
+- **Interactive Explorers:** Rapidly iterate on visualization logic via `evcxr` in Jupyter Notebooks.
-- Cross-language reuse: Use Rust-native rendering or seamlessly integrate with Python ecosystems (Altair/Matplotlib).
+- **WebAssembly Developers:** Bring Polars-powered data processing to the browser with a compact, web-optimized binary.

 ## Installation
 Charton includes a pure-Rust SVG renderer, which allows users to create visualizations entirely in Rust without any external dependencies.
 To use charton, simply add it into `Cargo.toml`: